 Customers without social media skills aren’t forgotten though, as Nicki also accepts orders by phone (6427 0523 or 0407 859 693) and email.
 Some customers are so keen to get their hands on these gorgeous cupcakes, they even arrange delivery.

 Besides the weekly cupcake-baking, Nicki takes special orders for birthday cakes and catering, and works through the night to have fresh cakes baked for markets.
 4 Little Piggies is a regular stall-holder at the Bumps Bubs & Beyond Markets at Latrobe Memorial Hall.
-There’s also negotiations happening with the co-ordinators of the Axemans’ Makers Market (also in Latrobe) for next year.
+There’s also negotiations happening with the coordinators of the Axemans’ Makers Market (also in Latrobe) for next year.

-The Future for Nicki and Her 4 Little Piggies
+The Future: Nicki and 4 Little Piggies

 One day, when her 4 little piggies are a bit older, Nicki has dreams of opening a retail outlet to sell her cupcakes and possibly some other sweet treats.
 But for now, she’s content to promote the variety of products available on her Facebook page, and take orders from her growing base of dedicated customers.